 In the spring of 2014, the Anacostia Watershed Society acquired the Saturday Environmental Academy who offers FREE outdoor educational opportunities for 7th and 8th graders who live in the Anacostia River watershed.
 Through this unique, fun, educational experience, students learn about their river—its history, health, and ecology—while developing their skills in team building, critical thinking, and scientific investigation.
 Learn More

-The Watershed Stewards Academy (WSA) is a 15 class course aimed at developing insight and skills in community leaders to help raise awareness and address watershed issues.
+The Watershed Stewards Academy (WSA) is a course aimed at developing insight and skills in community leaders to help raise awareness and address watershed issues.
 Consider applying to WSA to expand your activism and deepen your knowledge base about the environment.
 Learn More

 The Rice Rangers program equips teachers with training, lessons, and materials necessary to empower students to grow native wetland plants from seed in the classroom and transplant into tidal marshes.
 It also provides students with a service learning opportunity to increase filtering capacity and habitat in the rivers that flow into the Anacostia River and Chesapeake Bay.
 Learn More